Teaching Winter 2015 and Fall 2015 only.

-My interests include telemark turns; trad climbs; cozy cafes; bookstores; one thousand kinds of tea; ecology; philosophy; literature; going to the gym; Tibetan yoga; surfing, snorkeling, and body boarding; guitar; treks; Zen and Bhodi Chitta Buddhism; adventure travel to anywhere and everywhere on earth (recently including Mexico, Costa Rica, Thailand, Indonesia, Laos, Malaysia, China, Hong Kong, Vietnam, Cambodia, Burma, Brunei, the Phillipines, Taiwan, Singapore, Nepal, Colorado, Washington DC, Costa Rica, the Netherlands, Germany, Austria, France, Spain, Switzerland, and Turkey).
+My interests include telemark turns; trad climbs; cozy cafes; bookstores; one thousand kinds of tea; ecology; philosophy; literature; going to the gym; Tibetan yoga; surfing, snorkeling, and body boarding; guitar; treks; Zen and Bhodi Chitta Buddhism; adventure travel to anywhere and everywhere on earth (recently including Mexico, Costa Rica, Thailand, Indonesia, Laos, Malaysia, China, Hong Kong, Vietnam, Cambodia, Burma, Brunei, the Phillipines, Taiwan, Singapore, Nepal, Colorado, Washington DC, Costa Rica, Turkey, the Netherlands, Germany, Austria, France, Spain, Switzerland, England, and Australia).

 Born in Denver, I graduated from Manual High School -- an inner-city public school with a majority African American enrollment -- and still by far the best school I ever attended.

 Growing up in Colorado, my hobbies were guitar, telemark skiing, and wilderness mountaineering.
 My first teaching experience came as a wilderness skiing and rock-climbing instructor in Alaska, Africa, and the Rockies.
 In 1985 I was a member of the American Mount Everest West Ridge Expedition (you can read all about it in my teammate Ed Webster's classic book Snow in the Kingdom: My Storm Years on Everest

 or another teammate's book, Robert Anderson's To Everest via Antarctica